This traditional drink represents Mexican identity and pride. In Puerto Vallarta, honor is paid to this drink that brightens anyone's soul.

 Our customs are the fruit of miscegenation.
 Thus, the cultivation of the raicilla has strengthened in our region.
 And it is not for less, the raicilla is a drink that provides identity to the inhabitants of the coast of the western sierra, where nothing more and nothing less than the most beautiful bay in the world is located: La Bay Of flags.

 The production of this ancestral drink has occurred by competing with other original drinks that have been on the market for a long time.
-It is currently being given the opportunity to expand, to protect the main source of income for all producers and their families.
+Currently it is being given the opportunity to expand, to protect the main source of income for all producers and their families.

 Raicilla, the spirit drink of the north coast of Jalisco